lavrenovamaria/42-printf/README.md

 # 42-printf
-This project is pretty straight forward.
+## This project is pretty straight forward.
 The aim of this project is to recode printf.

+This repository contains some of the standard library C functions.
+Subject is presented in the

+## Usage
+Using Makefile you can create library file libftprintf.a
+* `make` without bonus functions.
+* `make bonus` to compile with bonuses.
+* `make clean` to clean all object files.
+* `make fclean` to clean libft.a and all object files.
+* `make re` to recompile the library.